zatilimaniahwan/zurich-ms-tech-assessment/README.md

   - Thrown if no token is provided, if the token is invalid, if no role is found in the token, or if the user does not have the required role.

+### Features Tested

+1. Valid Admin Token: Grants access when a valid JWT with the admin role is provided.

+2. No Token Provided: Throws an `UnauthorizedException` when no token is present in the request headers.

+3. Invalid Token Format: Throws an `UnauthorizedException` when the JWT format is invalid.

+4. Expired or Invalid Token: Throws an `UnauthorizedException` when the JWT is expired or otherwise invalid.

+5. Missing Role in Token: Throws an `UnauthorizedException` if the JWT is missing the role field.

+6. Non-Admin Access to Admin Route: Denies access when a non-admin user tries to access admin-protected routes.

+7. Allow GET Requests for Non-Admin Users: Allows non-admin users to make GET requests, as these are considered public routes.

 ## Unit Test

 ### ProductController Tests